nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster.md

 * `kube-proxy` - the proxy routes network traffic and manages IP addressing.

 Each node also contains a container runtime, which is the component that allows containerized applications to run.

+#### Managing a k8s Cluster

+Above I mentioned how one interacts with the API layer.
+We do this through a command-line tool, (CLI): `kubectl`

 The above barely scratches the surface of k8s, and there are so much more to k8s.
 If you are interested in knowing more about k8s I can recommend [this YouTube playlist][1], where [Brendan Burns][2], co-creator of Kubernetes, drills down into k8s.